Page contents

 Our jaundice hotline clinics are for patients with acute jaundice.
 You may be invited to attend one of our hot hepatobiliary clinics if:

-At our viral hepatology clinics, we see patients with hepatitis B and C. The clinics are nurse-led and coordinate with the weekly viral hepatology multidisciplinary team meetings each week.
+At our alcohol related hepatology clinics, we see patients with alcohol related liver disease.
+The clinics are nurse-led and coordinate with general hepatology team.
+These clinics provide support for alcohol minimisation and abstention.

 FibroScan clinics